Food safety tips for Christmas

 When deciding on the size of your turkey, think of how many people you’re cooking for and whether you want any leftovers.
 Remember children eat less than adults.
 Based on the number of people you’re feeding, you can calculate the size of the turkey you need.
 If you’re unsure, ask your butcher.

-You know it's completely defrosted when:
+You know the turkey is completely defrosted when:

 - the body is soft